OFFICE OF THE SELECTBOARD

 Ackerman ROW Permit 7652 Jacksonville Stage Road – Driveway

-Edwards received a call from the acting zoning administrator about a potential zoning violation on Old County Road and forwarded to Kyle Farnsworth.
+Edwards received a call from the acting zoning administrator about a potential zoning violation on Old County Road and forwarded it to Kyle Farnsworth.

 Southern VT Economy Summit 5/12/2026 and Municipal Leaders Network 6/11/2026

 Overweight permit granted: AS Clark.
-Subject to signature of landowner.

 APPROVAL OF PREVIOUS MEETING MINUTES